Fit Interviews vs Case Interviews: How Different?

 To practice case interview math effectively, follow these two steps:

 Preparing for case interviews can be a long and arduous process.
-But it doesn’t have to be if you follow our Case Interview End-to-End Secrets Program containing 10 case simulation videos covering 5 cases and 100+ feedbacks and best practices.
+But it doesn’t have to be if you follow our Case Interview End-to-End Secrets Program, which contains 10 case simulation videos covering 5 cases and 100+ feedbacks and best practices.
 Good luck with your prep!

 Read next